project-gemmi/gemmi/docs/analysis.rst

   >>> cs.setup_atomic_radii(1.0, 1.5)

-Then each radius can be accessed and modified individually:
+Then, each radius can be accessed and modified individually:

 .. doctest::